dotlang/language/README.md

 If type of function input and output can be implied from the context (e.g. when defining a lambda as a function argument), you can ignore type for input and output (Example 13).

 Note that, just like other bindings, you cannot have functions with the same name.
 If you want to provide an operatin for a set of related data types, you shuould use compile-time dynamic sequence to store these operations and map them to their corresponding data type.
 Note that this notation is only valid at a module level.

+You can use `*` operator to prepate input when calling a function.
+This can be useful if you need to write names for parameters (Example 17).

 **Syntax**: